Social & Emotional Learning

 What is Social and Emotional Learning (SEL)?

-Social and emotional learning (SEL) is a comprehensive systems approach which supports children, youth and adults in developing skills for school and life.
+Social and emotional learning (SEL) is a comprehensive systems approach that supports children, youth and adults in developing skills for school and life.
 SEL reaches beyond the classroom to all aspects of life.
 The five SEL competencies identified by the Collaborative for Academic, Social, Emotional Learning (CASEL) teach the skills we each need to successfully manage life tasks such as learning, developing relationships, solving everyday problems, and operating in the workplace.

 CASEL SEL Competencies